NWT Homeschool Funding: How the DEA Reimbursement System Works

 Plan major curriculum purchases at the start of the year.
 If you know you want a full math program or a science kit, buy it in September when the year starts, not in March when the budget may already be exhausted or close limits.

 Document educational purpose for every claim.
-For any expense that is not obviously curriculum (especially technology, outdoor gear, or specialized lessons), attach a brief note with your receipt explaining how it connects to your educational plan.
+For any expense that is not obviously curriculum (especially technology, outdoor gear, or specialized lessons), you can attach a brief note with your receipt explaining how it connects to your educational plan.
 This makes approval easier and creates a paper trail if questions arise.

 Coordinate with your portfolio documentation.
 Your expense claims should be consistent with your educational plan.
 If your plan says you are following a specific math curriculum and you submit receipts for a different one, it creates confusion.
 Keep your curriculum plan and your expense records aligned.